Manio1109/ctf-writeups/challenges/thm-padelify/README.md

 ---

 ## 🧪 Included Scripts

-The `scripts/` folder contains helper tools used during exploitation.
-Example: a simple Python HTTP server to capture blind XSS callbacks and stolen cookies.
+- A simple Python HTTP server to capture blind XSS callbacks and stolen cookies.

 ---